 The goal of the asset allocation structure is to provide a favorable rate of return coupled with a prudent level of risk.
-The System implemented a new Asset Allocation during the year to achieve long term return objectives while reducing risk.
-As a result, the System implemented strategies to increase diversification in the fixed income, defensive equity, and real estate programs.
-The following table outlines the EOS's new investment policy targets:
+The System implemented a new asset allocation initiative at the beginning of the fiscal year to to increase diversification in the fixed income, defensive equity, and real estate programs.
+The following table outlines the EOS's investment policy targets: